golemfactory/golem-docs/src/pages/docs/creators/python/examples/tools/converting-docker-image-to-golem-format.md

 ---
 title: Docker to Golem Image Conversion Example
-description: Step-by-step guide for converting Docker images to Golem format using gvmkit-build, with prerequisites and examples included.
+description: An article on how to convert Docker images to Golem format using gvmkit-build, with prerequisites and examples included.
 pageTitle: Convert Docker Images to Golem with gvmkit-build - Step-by-Step Guide
 type: instructions
 ---